 - There can be sensitive knots and setup procedures involved

-However, once you master the setup process it’s not entirely different from tent setup.
+But once you master the setup process it’s not that much different from ground-based setup.
 You’ll quickly master the knots and processes needed and you’ll put your own spin on things.

 Getting a consistent hang is something that may take several seasons of practice, however.
 I always find myself having to adjust and fiddle with setup.
 Innovations like whoopie slings and toggles make the process easier, but not as easy as a quick-pitching tent.